The magnet has been exceptionally helpful since the day it was discovered.

 However, some things are not completely clear with magnetism, especially when it comes to smartphones.

-You may have read or seen postings about how magnetism can have an adverse effect on your smartphone, GPS errors, screens warping, files vanishing into the ether, and many other problems that are apparently attributed to magnetic interference.
+You may have read or seen postings about how magnetism can hurt your smartphone, GPS errors, screens warping, files vanishing into the ether, and many other problems that are apparently attributed to magnetic interference.

-Sounds quite scary right?
+Sounds quite scary?
 But is this really the case?

 There are a number of common misconceptions that you should really be aware of first.